canonical/open-documentation-academy/multipass/Linux.md

 <a href="#heading--install-multipass"><h2 id="heading--install-multipass">Install Multipass</h3></a>

-Multipass is available for Linux, macOs, and Windows.
+Multipass is available for Linux, macOS and Windows.
 To install it on the OS of your choice, please follow the instructions given in this [how-to-guides](https://multipass.run/docs/how-to-guides).

 Note that this tutorial demonstrates how to use Multipass on Linux, specifically Ubuntu, but the experience on any OS should be similar.